 There’s no shame in not knowing what a Bitcoin is – it’s arguably something that only tech geeks use on a daily basis – but it’d be a stretch to call it a new invention.
 Bitcoin has its roots in a 2008 paper by a mysterious individual called Satoshi Nakamoto, who wanted to create a currency that couldn’t be controlled by banks.

 Bitcoin is unique among currencies in being almost immune to the ills of the modern banking system.
 Things like inflation and counterfeiting aren’t really possible with Bitcoin, and the way the currency works (using something called blockchain technology, a database of records that acts like a ledger) makes Bitcoin transactions more secure than conventional payments.
+If the security of Cryptocurrencies entices you into the world of digital currencies, then you very well may want to look at the cheapest way to buy bitcoin or other cryptos available to you.

 The growth of dedicated Bitcoin exchanges has also made the currency more accessible, meaning that Bitcoin has become a true alternative currency rather than a niche investment.
 You can currently buy a single Bitcoin for about US$614 but, as a single unit breaks down into decimals, you could easily convert US$10 into 0.02 of a Bitcoin, for example.